Alternatives to Private Student Loan Forgiveness

 4. Refinance your private loans

-While it can be extremely difficult to find private student loan forgiveness, you may be able to refinance your loans at any time.
+While it can be extremely difficult to find private student loan forgiveness, you may be able to refinance your student loans at any time.
 By refinancing your loans, you could qualify for a lower interest rate, a longer repayment timeline, or a monthly payment that’s more affordable.

 Since private student loan refinancing is offered through private lenders, you’ll need to meet basic income and credit requirements to qualify.
 Those requirements may include: